-- The test should preferably be performed in the morning between 0800 and 0900 hrs. - The patient does not need to be fasted. - All glucocorticoid therapy (other than dexamethasone or betamethasone) interferes with the assay of cortisol.
+- The test should preferably be performed in the morning between 0800 and 0900 hrs. - The patient does not need to be fasted once they have taken the saliva sample - All glucocorticoid therapy (other than dexamethasone or betamethasone) interferes with the assay of cortisol.
 If the patient is on prednisolone therapy, this must be discontinued for 24 hours prior to the test.
 If the patient is on a supra-physiological dose of hydrocortisone, this should be reduced to a physiological level (6 micrograms/m2/day) prior to the test.
 Omit the dose the night before and on the morning of the test.
 If the paediatric endocrine consultant is very anxious about the degree of adrenal insufficiency, then omit only the morning hydrocortisone dose.
 However, the patient should take their usual dose of corticosteroid as soon as the test is completed.